kundudeb/kundudeb.github.io/index.md

 3. [Growth of $$p$$-Fine Selmer Groups and $$p$$-Fine Shafarevich-Tate Group in $$\mathbb{Z}/p\mathbb{Z}$$ Extensions](growth%20in%20degree%20p%20extensions%20new%20version.pdf). <br/>
 _Accepted for publication (Journal of the Ramanujan Math Society)._

+4. Growth of (Fine) Selmer Groups in Uniform pro-$$p$$ Extensions. <br/>
+_Accepted for publication (Annales mathématiques du Québec)_

-4. On an Analogue of Kida's Formula for Fine Selmer Groups. <br/>
+5. On an Analogue of Kida's Formula for Fine Selmer Groups. <br/>
 _Pre-print available upon request._ _Submitted._

-5. On a Relation Between Conjecture A and the Classical Iwasawa Conjecture. <br/>
+6. On a Relation Between Conjecture A and the Classical Iwasawa Conjecture. <br/>
 _Pre-print available upon request._ _Submitted._

-6. Structure of Fine Selmer Groups in $$p$$-adic Lie Extensions (with R. Sujatha). <br/> _Pre-print available upon request._ _Submitted._
+7. Structure of Fine Selmer Groups in $$p$$-adic Lie Extensions (with R. Sujatha). <br/> _Pre-print available upon request._ _Submitted._

-7. Fine Selmer Groups Over the False Tate Curve Extension (with R. Sujatha). <br/>
-_in progress_

-8. Growth of (Fine) Selmer Groups in Uniform pro-$$p$$ Extensions. <br/>
-_in progress_

-9. Beyond Endoscopy via Trace Formula (with Melissa Emory, Malors Espinosa-Lara, Tian An Wong). _In preparation._
+8. Beyond Endoscopy via Trace Formula (with Melissa Emory, Malors Espinosa-Lara, Tian An Wong). _In preparation._

 ## Teaching